LucasNebelung/IU_HabitTracker/Documentation/habittracker_main.md

-THIS is the documentation of habittracker_main.py
+#Documentation of habittracker_main.py

+habittracker_main.py will be the main "navigator" throughout the program using a while loop